Wesley, New Zealand: History

 The area has been settled by Tāmaki Māori iwi hapū and since at least the 13th century.
 The Oakley Creek, traditionally known as Te Auaunga, was a crayfish, eels and weka for Tāmaki Māori.
 Harakeke (New Zealand flax) and raupō, which grew along the banks of the creek, were harvested here to create Māori traditional textiles.
 By the early 18th century, the area was within the rohe of Waiohua.
 After the defeat of Kiwi Tāmaki, the paramount chief of the iwi, the area became part of the rohe of Ngāti Whātua (modern-day Ngāti Whātua Ōrākei).

-In 1850, the Weslayan Mission was gifted 280 acres by the Crown between Stoddard Road and Ōwairaka / Mount Albert, which became known as the Mission Swamp, or Wesley Estate.
+In 1850, the Wesleyan Mission was gifted 280 acres by the Crown between Stoddard Road and Ōwairaka / Mount Albert, which became known as the Mission Swamp, or Wesley Estate.
 In 1944, the New Zealand Government purchased a large section of land known as the Lower Wesley Block, and developed the area as state housing in the mid to late 1940s.
 This followed the Upper Wesley Block to the east, (modern Mount Roskill), where Wesley College and mission was located.
 Construction on the state housing area was finished in the early 1950s, which saw the opening of Wesley Primary school in 1951, followed by Wesley Intermediate School in 1953.
 A community centre was planned for the new suburb, however the First National Government of New Zealand in the 1950s was les interested in the construction of community centres, and the facility remained unbuilt.
 The Black Hall, a private building constructed during the 1951 New Zealand waterfront dispute, acted as a community centre, until the hall was damaged in 1968.

 In 1948 and 1953, the Wesley suffered from substantial flooding from the Oakley Creek.
 Because of this, the Mount Roskill Borough Council invested substantial money into anti-flooding measures around the creek.